decompme/decomp.me/README.md

 mypy
 ```

-Reviewdog will check for any lint problems on pull requests and let you know if there you introduced any.

 ### Updating the database

 If you modify any database models (`models.py`), you'll need to run the following to update the database: